 We can support students by giving them the means to communicate.
 Initially, it is their basic needs (washroom, drinking water, quiet space) but it should grow to encompass their emotional needs as well.
 As educators, we need to provide the supports in order for these students to demonstrate how they are feeling and to give them the tools to manage their relationships with those around them.

-Modelling effective communication is essential.
+Modelling effective communication and teaching about healthy relationships is important with ELLs.
 Show students how to use ‘I messages’, give compliments and practice often.
-Modelling healthy relationships Good friends Do, Good Friends Don’t
+Good friends Do, Good Friends Don’t

 Practice encompasses practicing positive social-emotional behaviours like showing gratitude and working on conflict resolution through role playing.
 But it also includes practices such as yoga and mindful moments, such as sit spots.